sitecrafting/greg/README.md

 ]);
 ```

+This returns an array of `Greg\Event` objects.
+These are wrappers around `Timber\Post` objects that acts like a Post object but has some extra data/methods for things like date ranges.
+Each `Event` represents a single recurrence of an event, so a Post can expand to one or more Events.

-Passing a string for `greg_event_category` indicates it's a term slug; int means it's a `term_id`.
+Passing a string for `event_category` indicates it's a term slug; int means it's a `term_id`.
 You can also pass an array of strings or ints to query for events by any (inclusive) corresponding slugs/`term_id`s, respectively.

 Instead of `month`, you can also specify a date range via separate `start` and `end` params: